 Cholesterol and Americans

-Approximately one in three American adults have high levels of low-density lipoprotein (LDL) cholesterol.
+Approximately have high levels of low-density lipoprotein (LDL) cholesterol.
 This type of cholesterol is commonly called “bad” cholesterol.
 As LDL levels in the blood rise, plaque settles on artery walls.
 Soon, the arteries become narrowed.
 Eventually, the arteries and vessels may become blocked entirely.

 When left undiagnosed or untreated, high LDL levels can become deadly, as they can lead to coronary heart disease and high blood pressure.
 These conditions increase your risk for a major vascular event, such as a heart attack or stroke.
 For decades, doctors have tried to reduce cholesterol levels by prescribing medications and lifestyle changes.